alyssandra-cabading/alyssandra-cabading.github.io/projects/javahospital.md

    <img class="ui  image" src="../images/e3.png">
 </div>

-**Valid parameters** result in the following images provided below.
+**Valid parameters** will execute the function selected by the user.
+An example of this is below.

 <div class="ui large rounded images">
   <img class="ui image" src="../images/h3.png">